 To accommodate this high volume of data, Pinterest’s engineers created a huge online dataset for the app.
-Pinterest has a strong data strategy that has yet to steer them wrong, with AR as the driving force behind said strategy.
+Pinterest has a strong data strategy that has yet to steer them wrong, with AR (augmented reality) as the driving force behind the said strategy.

 How Much Does It Cost To Build An App Like Pinterest?

 If you simply want to build a superficial “basic functions” Pinterest clone app, it could be done in a few days with one engineer using Rails or even no-code tools.
-It should be noted that this basic app will only allow for users to pin content, and won’t scale well if too much data is thrown at it.
+It should be noted that this basic app will only allow users to pin content and won’t scale well if too much data is thrown at it.

-If you want to build an actual equivalent product, it would require extensive ML and AR capabilities, with potentially dozens to hundreds of engineers doing research and development, managing data, etc. This will be required for an app aimed at a global user base.
+If you want to build an actual equivalent product, it would require extensive ML and AR capabilities, with potentially dozens to hundreds of engineers doing research and development, managing data, etc. This will be needed for an app aimed at a global user base.

 The costs for this type of build will be determined by the following: